Bypolls Setback For 2 BJP Chief Ministers In A Year Of Swift Farewells

-Two BJP Chief Ministers may find themselves in a tricky spot after results to the October 30 bypolls were declared today.
+Two BJP Chief Ministers may find themselves in a tricky spot after results to the October 30 bypolls were declared.

 The BJP's rout in Himachal was the most bitter, as arch rival Congress swept the three Assembly and the one Lok Sabha seat that went to polls on October 30.